IanAriel96/FFmpeg-and-Pillow-Project/README.md

 - **FFmpeg** installed on your system

 ## Installation
-1. Install dependencies for linux:
+1. Install dependencies and ffmpeg for linux:
    ```
    pip install pillow gtts
    ```